 “I think that gives a lot of young guys the opportunity to get reps and show us what they can do while giving old guys reps,” Frost said.

 A combination of young and old is the makeup of the team.
 They return a veteran core on defense, including nine of 11 starters, while adding former five-star cornerback Tyreke Johnson, a transfer from Ohio State.
 On offense they return six of 11 starters.
 They’ve lost running back Dedrick Mills, who declared for the NFL draft and leading receiver Wan’Dale Robinson who transferred to Kentucky.
 Frost said two of the most intriguing battles in camp will be who fills those two spots.

 Frost said he wants a “main horse” at running back, not a committee, and the competition to fill that spot is wide open.
-The team returns four running backs from last season: Marvin Scott III, Rahmir Johnson and Cooper Jewett.
+The team returns three running backs from last season: Marvin Scott III, Rahmir Johnson and Cooper Jewett.
 Scott III leads the group of returning running backs with 62 yards on 24 carries in 2020, while Rahmir Johnson was the only returning running back to score.
 Ronald Tompkins retired from football in the off season.

 Added to the mix are the following: Markese Stepp, a fourth-year sophomore transfer from USC; Gabe Ervin Jr., a three-star freshman from Georgia; and Jacquez Yant, a walk-on who redshirted as a freshman last year.
 Stepp is the most experienced player in the running back room.
 He rushed for 505 yards over three seasons at USC.
 Ervin Jr. and Yant impressed in the spring game, with Yant drawing praise from junior cornerback Cam Taylor-Britt.